Summary of the Argument

 Assessment of Strengths and Limitations

-The concept of the "priesthood of all believers," rooted in 1 Peter 2:9 and Revelation 1:6; 5:10, has been a cornerstone of Protestant ecclesiology since the Reformation.
+Third, the relationship between Christ's heavenly priesthood and the church's earthly ministry requires careful theological articulation to avoid either clericalism (restricting priestly mediation to ordained clergy) or individualism (reducing priesthood to private spirituality).
+The concept of the "priesthood of all believers," rooted in 1 Peter 2:9 and Revelation 1:6; 5:10, has been a cornerstone of Protestant ecclesiology since Martin Luther's 1520 treatise To the Christian Nobility of the German Nation.
 Luther's recovery of this doctrine challenged the medieval distinction between clergy and laity, affirming that all Christians have direct access to God through Christ and share in the priestly vocation of intercession, worship, and witness.

 Relevance to Modern Church